echoaman/ChessWeb/README.md

 5. Connect to server via browser(Enter ip:port in url)

-## Some Screenshots of the application:
+## Some Screenshots of the chess game:

 ![Server](/SS/Capture1.PNG)